Tempo (bus rapid transit)

 Tempo is a bus rapid transit (BRT) service in Oakland and San Leandro in California.
 It is operated by AC Transit as Line 1T.
 The route has dedicated lanes and center-boarding stations along much of the corridor, prepaid fares, signal preemption, and all-door boarding.
+It is AC Transit's busiest bus route, with an average of 13,615 riders boarding each weekday in Fall 2022.

 Route

 The northern terminus of the line is at the Uptown Transit Center, located at the 19th Street/Oakland BART station.
 The lines continues down Broadway in mixed traffic, passing 12th Street/Oakland City Center BART station before the southbound and northbound routes split at 11th and 12th Streets, respectively.
 Both directions simultaneously meet at and run on Lake Merritt Boulevard before splitting again to 12th Street and International Boulevard.
 Southbound buses join International Boulevard at 14th Avenue and begin median running in an exclusive bus lane.
 Services continue to a station near Fruitvale BART and onward to San Leandro, where operation in mixed traffic resumes and the line continues down Davis Street to terminate at San Leandro BART.

 Articulated buses call at specially built high-curbed bus stops at the north and south ends of the line while the majority of International Boulevard stops feature median strip boarding platforms.